ibm-cloud-docs/cloud-databases/reference-monitoring.md

 ## Metrics available by service plan
 {: #metrics-by-plan}

-In addition to the above metrics, each database service has its own set of metrics that can be monitored.
+In addition to the previous metrics, each database service has its own set of metrics that can be monitored.

 ## MongoDB metrics
 {: #metrics-by-plan-mongodb}